Postpartum & Parenting Support

-While you‘re at LMH recovering from a vaginal or a C-section birth, our expert nurses and lactation specialists – together with your physician or certified nurse midwife – are dedicated to guiding you through the first few days of your baby’s life.
+While you are at LMH Health recovering from childbirth, our expert nurses and breastfeeding specialists — together with your doctor or certified nurse midwife — will guide you through the first few days of your baby’s life.
 The time after childbirth is important for bonding between mother and child, as well as between fathers, partners and siblings.
 We encourage this quiet time alone with your baby.

 The postpartum period begins at childbirth and lasts six weeks, at which time you should visit your physician or midwife for your postpartum checkup.
 Taking a new baby home is one of the happiest times in a woman's life, but it also presents both physical and emotional challenges.
-If you feel overwhelmed, you are not alone.
-During this time, it’s important to:
+During this time, it is important to:

 - Get as much rest as possible.
 You may find that all you can do is eat, sleep and care for your baby.

 - Follow your doctor or midwife's instructions on how much activity, like climbing stairs or walking, you can do for the next few weeks.

 - Eat properly, especially if you are breastfeeding.
 Taking care of yourself after delivery is just as important as taking care of your newborn.
 As you heal and adjust to life after childbirth, you should maintain a balanced diet, get plenty of rest and carefully increase your amount of exercise.